jansonz/opencv-scene-detection/README.md

 ## Usage

-The script now supports command-line arguments for flexible operation.
+The script now supports both video files and live streams as input, and includes command-line arguments for flexible operation.
 To use the project, execute the script with the following command:

 ```
-python scene_change_detector.py --input <path_to_video> [--textout <output_text_file>] [--silent] [--verbose]
+python scene_change_detector.py --input <path_to_video_or_live_stream_url> [--textout <output_text_file>] [--silent] [--verbose]
 ```

 ### Arguments

-- `--input`: Path to the input video file (required).
+- `--input`: Path to the input video file or URL of the live stream (required).
 - `--textout`: Enable text output to a file and specify the file path.
 If not specified, defaults to `scene_changes.txt`.
 - `--silent`: Run the process in the background without opening the video window.
-  > [!warning]- Performance is significantly reduced if not running silently.
+  > [!warning] Performance is significantly reduced if not running silently.
 - `--verbose`: Enable verbose output to provide progress and frame rate information.

 ## Features

-- **Scene Change Detection**: Utilizes color histogram comparison to detect changes between frames.
+- **Scene Change Detection**: Utilizes color histogram comparison to detect changes between frames in videos and live streams.
 - **Text Output**: Optionally writes scene change timestamps to a text file.
 - **Silent Mode**: Can run without opening the video window for increased performance.
 - **Verbose Mode**: Provides detailed progress and frame rate information during processing.